 Mobile internet has benefits like high speeds, relatively consistent connections, and reasonably good coverage.
 However, it’s usually very expensive and has strict data caps.

-Wondering what you should look for in your rural internet provider?
-Here are a few things to consider as you consider possible options in your rural area.
+Here are a few things to consider as you explore possible options in your rural area.

 Cheaper isn’t always better, especially if it means sacrificing consistent service.
 Consider the performance of each rural internet provider near you, and pick the one that gives you the best balance of speed, reliability and price.